OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 Increase Food, Drink, and Medicine in Loot.

-Included other simple fixes from Home Depot Mod. (like previouly broken upgrades and repairing)
+Included other simple fixes (like previouly broken upgrades and repairing) from my Home Depot Mod.

 HOW TO INSTALL